jakob-bagterp/colorist-for-python/docs/project/donate.md

 # Donations
 ## Open-Source and Community-Driven
 This project is a community-driven open-source initiative, developed without commercial interests and shared freely for anyone to use, improve, and build upon.
-What began as a simple idea has grown beyond expectations, with downloads far surpassing our initial goals:
+What started as a simple idea to create a tool that didn't yet exist has grown beyond all expectations, with downloads far surpassing our initial goals:

 [![Downloads](https://static.pepy.tech/badge/colorist)](https://pepy.tech/project/colorist)